openpolitics/manifesto/index.md

 <a href='manifesto' class='btn btn-primary btn-lg'>Read the Manifesto</a>

-We are currently not a registered political party, but ideally, we will have a complete-enough manifesto, and enough people involved, that we can put up candidates in the 2015 general and local elections.
+We are currently not a registered political party, and do not know if we intend to become one, but we are aiming to have a complete-enough manifesto to be able to support candidates (either within a party or independent) in the 2015 general and local elections.

 ## Background Reading